How to Earn the Most From Consigning With Triple Mountain

 Yes!
 At Triple Mountain, we don't currently offer cleaning or restoration services, due to time and insurance constraints, so there are a couple of very easy things you can do before sending your models to us, and best of all, they don't cost a penny!

 1) Give them a gentle bath.
 A clean horse sells for more than a dirty one!
-Using room temperature water and gentle dish soap if necessary, gently rinse your model if it's dirty or dusty.
+Using room temperature water and gentle dish soap if necessary, gently rinse your model if it's dirty.
+(We recommend Dawn dish soap: Safe for live animals, safe for model ones!)

 2) Let them sunbathe.
 What?
 Yes, really!
 If the white areas on your model look more like ivory or, gulp, yellow like the poor fellow below...
 The model's value will be quite low, as it will look very unappealing to buyers.
 However, there is a really easy fix for this!
 Yellowed plastic can be brightened back up to like-new just by letting the horse stand or lie in a sunny place for a few days.
 The photos below are of the same model: before and after sunbathing!